min2ha/ukwa-site/content/target/61574/index.en.md

   "start_date": "2018-02-24T09:00:00Z"
 }

-# Ayr and Renfrew Militia St Paul No. 271

 Site of a masonic lodge located in Ayr, Ayrshire and affiliated with the Grand Lodge of Scotland.